Landing page views generated.

 D&AD is a non-profit advertising and design association which celebrates, uplifts and nurtures creative thinkers from all across the creative industries.
 It hosts the annual D&AD Awards, which have become a prestigious mark of success and talent amongst the creative industries, with winners amongst the calibre of Penguin Books, Pizza Hut, Apple, Amazon, Unilever and many more.

 The Good Marketer has been working with D&AD for several years, managing their social media and PPC campaigns for all the different avenues they offer – New Blood, Masterclasses, D&AD Awards and the D&AD Festival.
-We were already in partnership, so handling the 2021 D&AD Awards campaigns was an eagerly awaited challenge for us – to improve upon the submissions of 2020 and analyse the data gathered to inform future strategies regarding channels.
+We were already in partnership, so handling the D&AD Awards campaigns was an eagerly awaited challenge for us – to improve upon the submissions of the previous year and analyse the data gathered to inform future strategies regarding channels.

 We identified several key KPIs that we wanted to monitor and analyse during the campaigns life cycle: